VipeCloud/vipecloud_api/README.md

   "title" : "My Email Template", //required and used to identify the contact "subject" : "My Email Subject", //required
   "copy" : "Hi there, this is my email template copy....", //required.
 HTML is allowed.
-  "enable_html_builder" : 1, //optional, can be a 1 or a 0.
-  "css" : "css here", //required if enable_html_builder is 1
   "landing_page" : 1, //optional, can be a 1 or a 0.
 If a 1 we will respond with a link to the landing page }
 ```